Client Engagement Strategy Is All About More Loyalty, Less Hustle

 The client engagement strategy reminds us that client growth isn’t just about adding new names.
 It’s about investing more intentionally in the ones who already trust you.

-Once you have the list, you're going to move into creating a plan to strategically engage with each of those tiers on a regular basis.
-For your top tier it might make sense to be in front of them at least quarterly and for your bottom tier maybe it's just annually.
-No matter the plan, the goal is to make sure they continue to feel seen, supported, and appreciated.
+Once you have the list, you're going to move into creating a client engagement plan to strategically engage with each of those tiers on a regular basis.
+For your top tier, it might make sense to be in front of them at least quarterly and for your bottom tier, maybe it's just annually.
+No matter the plan, the goal is to make sure they continue to feel seen, supported and appreciated.
 These are the reasons they stick around longer and bring others with them.
 Research proves it.
-We'll cover additional steps in our next blog in the seriers.
+We'll cover additional steps in our next blog in the series.

-As you consider how to evolve your Dream 25 strategy into a system for nurturing existing client relationships, take a moment to reflect on these five key questions:
+As you consider how to evolve your Top 25 strategy into a system for nurturing existing client relationships, take a moment to reflect on these five key questions:

 These three elements are the foundation of emotional loyalty.
 Without them, you’re just another vendor.